Ngoguey42/io/README.md

    3. Display popup on crash
    4. Find out why cpu+ww is sometime slow on chrome
    5. OWL backend
-   6. Add sleep in routines when not on WW
    6. Shut down the webworker on abort
    - time left on training?
    - Foldable panels?